nleelaranga-ai/SamartAI_dup/README.md

 ## 💡 The Innovation

-- **Guidance-first AI** that understands intent and explains outcomes
+- Guidance-first AI that understands intent and explains outcomes
-- **Dual-platform design** to remove device and bandwidth barriers
+- Dual-platform design to remove device and bandwidth barriers
-- **Single intelligence layer** powering multiple access channels
+- A single intelligence layer powering multiple access channels

 This ensures **no student is excluded due to technology limitations**.